 She transitioned from Disney Channel ingenue to a compelling presence in darker, supernatural dramas, building a steady career on screen.

-Danielle Campbell's acting career began with the sunny, musical world of Disney, but she steadily carved out a space in more complex, genre-driven storytelling.
-Discovered at age ten, she landed her breakout role as the lead in the Disney Channel Original Movie 'Starstruck.'
-This was followed by the teen film 'Prom,' cementing her status as a fresh-faced talent for a young audience.
-However, Campbell deliberately shifted gears, taking on the role of Davina Claire in the CW's 'The Originals,' a spinoff of 'The Vampire Diaries.'
-As a powerful teenage witch, she held her own in an ensemble of ancient supernatural beings, showcasing a dramatic range that moved her beyond her teen idol beginnings.
-She continued to explore darker themes in the anthology series 'Tell Me a Story,' playing dual roles in a modern reimagining of fairy tales.
-Her career trajectory reflects a conscious choice to grow with her audience, selecting roles that offer depth and challenge, establishing her as a versatile performer in television's dramatic landscape.
+Danielle Campbell landed her breakout role as the lead in the Disney Channel Original Movie 'Starstruck' at age ten.
+She followed this with the teen film 'Prom,' then deliberately shifted gears to play Davina Claire in the CW's 'The Originals,' a spinoff of 'The Vampire Diaries.'
+As a powerful teenage witch, she held her own in an ensemble of ancient supernatural beings, showcasing dramatic range beyond her teen idol beginnings.
+She continued exploring darker themes in the anthology series 'Tell Me a Story,' playing dual roles in a modern reimagining of fairy tales.
+Her career trajectory reflects a conscious choice to select roles that offer depth and challenge.

 1981–1996